databio/pepatac/README.md

 You never need to interface with the pipeline directly, but you can if you want.
 Just run `python pipelines/ATACseq.py -h` to see usage.
 See example command in [cmd.sh](cmd.sh).

-## Chang lab configuration

-For the Chang Lab, we have provided a configuration file.
-See the pipeline_config section in the [project config file](test_project/test_config.yaml), and set it to `ATACseq_chang.yaml` for your project, and then include `ATACseq_chang.yaml` parallel to your project config file.

 ## Contributing